What Is the Most Common White-Collar Crime in New Jersey?

 White-collar crimes don’t involve violence.
 However, they can still result in hefty penalties, including jail time.
 This is why you must discuss your case with an attorney.
 A knowledgeable NJ Criminal Defense Attorney will help you navigate liability and possible defenses to get the best outcome.

-The Law Offices of Brian J. Neary has been dedicated to representing defendants facing criminal charges in New Jersey since 1982.
+Neary Law has been dedicated to representing defendants facing criminal charges in New Jersey since 1982.
 Attorney Neary offers quality legal advice and representation.
 If you have been charged with a white-collar crime, contact him at (201) 801-4365 to schedule a consultation.

 References